Alex Alec-Smith Books Alex Alec-Smith Books

 Reference: 1478

 London.
 Richard Bentley.
 1834.
 2 vols. pp. xvi, 336; vii, 348.
 2 frontis's, 2 vignettes on title pages and 13 other illustrations in the text.
 8vo.
-Original quarter cloth, labels browned, boards, corners bumped.
-Head of spines slightly chipped.
-Rear end papers in both volumes foxed.
+Original quarter cloth, labels slightly browned, boards, corners bumped.
+Bookplate of W.E.D.
+Shaw in Volume 2, signs of removal of bookplate in Volume 1.
+Bright copy.
 Santucho p 232.
 Although at first glance this book seems to have little to do with Byron, there are many mentions of him throughout.

 Reference: 3390